Compiling and Optimizing a Model with TVMC¶

 for x86 CPU.

-This is a well-supported NumPy format to serialize multiple arrays into a file.
+is a well-supported NumPy format to serialize multiple arrays into a file

 For our ResNet 50 V2 model, the input is expected to be in ImageNet format.
 Here is an example of a script to pre-process an image for ResNet 50 V2.

-With both the compiled module and input file in hand, we can run it by
+With both the model and input data in hand, we can now run TVMC to make a prediction:

-When running the above command, a new file
+running the above command, TVMC outputs a new file,

 In this example, we are running the model on the same machine that we used